Everest Base Camp Helicopter Tour

 How long is the helicopter ride from Lukla to Everest Base Camp?

 The Everest Base Camp Helicopter ride takes only about 25 to 30 minutes.
-This helicopter tour can also be a way or two-way trip.
+This helicopter tour can also be a one-way or two-way trip.

 Related Trips